Biden, in call with China's Xi Jinping, sets 'guardrails' to ensure 'competition does not veer into conflict'

 "President Biden underscored the United States’ enduring interest in peace, stability, and prosperity in the Indo-Pacific and the world and the two leaders discussed the responsibility of both nations to ensure competition does not veer into conflict," the White House said.

+When asked whether Biden raised the issue of coronavirus and the origins of the pandemic with Xi, the official would not provide specifics, but noted the two discussed a "range of transnational issues where we both have interests and the global pandemic is one of those."

-A senior administration official told Fox News that the Biden administration has engaged with officials from China in "several settings" since Biden’s first conversation as president with Xi in February, but claimed those Chinese officials have "not been serious about diplomatic engagement," but rather "propaganda."
+Another senior administration official told Fox News that the Biden administration has engaged with officials from China in "several settings" since Biden’s first conversation as president with Xi in February, but claimed those Chinese officials have "not been serious about diplomatic engagement," but rather "propaganda."

 "We don’t believe that is how responsible nations act, given the global importance of U.S.-China competition," the official said, adding that the administration continues to believe in the importance of maintaining "open lines of communication."